 In all ready to wear clothes polyester lining is the most often used lining material- because it is inexpensive.
 Fast fashion needs inexpensive.
 Period.

-It is a shiny synthetic fabric which is very easy to care for.
+It is a shiny synthetic fabric that is very easy to care for.
 It is cheap and may look cheap.
 Another disadvantage is that it is not breathable and does not absorb sweat so may make you uncomfortable if you wear it long.

 Poly china silk is a cheap alternative to the expensive silk lining.
 It is soft, silky drapey and lightweight.
 Satin made of polyester fibers is often used because of the soft feel.
 Satin usually has a smooth surface on the face and a matt surface on the back.
 Satin is available in many weights and many price range so it is a favourite as a lining fabric for inexpensive evening wear and costumes.
 Polycotton is another favourite with more weight – it is a blend of 50% Cotton, 50% Polyester fibers and is great as a curtain liner.